Friday, August 8, 2008

 Orleans

-We see lots of shops we would like to stop in to find some unique hats and outfits.
-Once again we find ourselves on a Sunday and nothing open… Jim did laundry late one night hanging out with the locals and found a Persian woman who cooks & serves authentic Persian food in her little cafe but she only opens up late in the evening.
+We see many shops we would like to explore for unique hats and outfits.
+Yet again, it’s a Sunday, and nothing is open.
+One night, Jim did laundry and struck up a friendship with some locals.
+He discovered a Persian woman who prepares and serves authentic Persian food at her small café, but she only opens in the evenings.

 Very excellent...
 Museum of Fine Arts in Orleans